dummifiedme/TheNotebook/Article 21.md

 - American
 	- Constitution is supreme.
 	- It means limitations on the power of both, executive as well as legislature.
-	- Judiciary can challenge the wisdom of
+	- Judiciary can challenge even the wisdom of law.

+Constitutional Supremacy and Judicial Supremacy is one a